 Today, 67% of customers prefer self-service over speaking to a company representative.
-They want a self-service that they can use without wait times and other worries.
+Talking to customer service has become a big hassle for many customers, and they want a simple alternative.

-A knowledge base gives customers a self-service solution, but it doesn’t stop there.
+A knowledge base gives customers that simple alternative by offering a self-service solution, and it doesn’t stop there.
 The benefits of creating a knowledge base for your page will leave you with a superior customer service experience that will draw more customers your way.

 The definition breaks down to a simple store of information or data that is available for employees, users, and customers to draw on.

 It is a self-service library of information, allowing customers and employees alike to take matters into their own hands.
 The data can come from anywhere, but the key is customer service.

 Some knowledge bases are built with artificial intelligence so users can interact with your company without using up too many resources.
 Others are just indexed landing pages full of information.

 Every part of your website or department of your company can reference the same information, so your information will stay consistent on all fronts.

 A knowledge base is your centralized location to: